Travel Itinerary: Five Days in Big Island Hawaii

 Coffee and snacks

-As an avid coffee drinker, I always appreciate when a hotel provides a Keurig type machine with pods.
-The coffee was complimentary per usual but the snacks were completely overpriced.
+As an avid coffee drinker, I always appreciate it when a hotel provides a Keurig-type machine with pods.
+The coffee was complimentary, per usual, but the snacks were completely overpriced.
 If you need snacks, there is a CVS across the street where you can get the same offerings for 1/4 of the price.

 ConradShower

-The bathroom provided two sinks and a separate blurred door to the toilet so two people can use the bathroom simultaneously while still having some semblance of privacy.
+The bathroom provided two sinks and a separate blurred door to the toilet so two people could use the bathroom simultaneously while still having some privacy.

 ConradToiletries

-The toiletries were Shanghai Tang and the scent was very nice.
-Not too overpowering but not too light either.
+The toiletries were Shanghai Tang, and the scent was very nice—not too overpowering but not too light either.
 The room also provided slippers, a safe, laundry bag, iron, and bathrobes.

 Estuary and Estuary Bar

-Estuary is the restaurant on the premises which is located on the 3rd floor.
-We went there for breakfast on Saturday morning and ordered a custom made omelet and buttermilk pancakes.
+Estuary is the restaurant on the premises on the 3rd floor.
+We went there for breakfast on Saturday morning and ordered a custom-made omelet and buttermilk pancakes.
 Both were delicious, albeit smaller in portion than your typical brunch diner.

 ConradPancakes